-Since I had to go digging to find a nice simple version originally, here are the implementations of the hash function I am using below along with the
+Since I had to go digging to find a nice simple version of fnv1a originally (especially a 64 bit one), here are the implementations of the hash function I am using below along with the

 constexpr version.
-The license is public domain or an equivalent (attribution would be nice but not necessary).
+The license is public domain or an equivalent (a link would be nice so others may find it, but not necessary).

 See the assembly output on Compiler Explorer.

 If you have any thoughts, feel free to send them my way: